SynapseX/SAKSHI/README.md

 **SAKSHI AI** is developed by a team passionate about mental health, AI, and empathetic design.

-> Created & Maintained by Sraban Kumar Patro
+> Created & Maintained by Sraban Kumar Patro & Saroj Kumar Sahoo
 > Contact: reg.sraban@gmail.com

 ---